olmozavala/particleviz/README.md

 python ParticleViz.py --input_file <path_to_netcdf>
 ```

 This will generate the *default* web interface and store the parameters into a configuration file, `Current_Config.json`.
 It can be edited to customize the interface.

-You need to be _patient_ the first time you run it because it will install all the Javascript dependencies (stored in the `node_modules` folder).
+You need to be _patient_ the first time you run it because it will install all the Javascript dependencies.

 Test it with the *Global_Marine_Debris.nc* example file in the *ExampleData* folder: